Optimal structure and parameter learning of Ising models: Results

-where $\langle f(\sigma)\rangle_M = M^{-1}\sum_{m=1}^{M} f(\sigma^{(m)})$; $J_i$ and $H_i$ are the optimization parameters, and $J_i$ is the shorthand notation for $\{J_{ij}\}_{j \neq i}$.
+where $\langle f(\sigma)\rangle_M = M^{-1}\sum_{m=1}^{M} f(\sigma^{(m)})$ is the notation for the empirical average; $J_i$ and $H_i$ are the optimization parameters; and $J_i$ is the shorthand notation for $\{J_{ij}\}_{j \neq i}$.
 The sparsity promoting $\ell_{1}$ regularization term $\Vert J_{i} \Vert_{1} = \sum_{j \neq i} \vert J_{ij} \vert$ is important as it discourages the minimizer $\widehat{J}_i$ from being dense by effectively pushing the interaction values toward zero whenever an edge is absent.
-The location of the non-zero values in the estimated couplings are used to identify the underlying graph structure.
-The guarantees for perfect graph reconstruction following this procedure rely on a rather restrictive set of conditions that are not always satisfied and are hard to verify in practice \cite{ravikumar2010high}.
-Models known to satisfy these conditions are particular ferromagnetic models at high-temperature, but this algorithm fails in other regimes, most noticeably at low temperatures \cite{montanari2009graphical}.
-A natural extension which uses a post-estimation thresholding of the couplings was introduced in \cite{aurell2012inverse}.
-In this scheme, all recovered $J_{ij}$ satisfying $|J_{ij}|<\delta$, where $\delta$ is a chosen threshold, are declared as zero.
-However, the performance of the RPLE-based algorithm with thresholding has never been rigorously analysed, and in fact until now it was believed that any RPLE scheme fails in the low temperature regime \cite{montanari2009graphical,aurell2012inverse}.
-In the \emph{Supplementary Information}, we prove that there exists a minimum number of samples $M^{*}$ for which the error on the estimated couplings is bounded by $\alpha/2$, so that choosing $\delta=\alpha/2$ indeed leads to a perfect reconstruction of the graph topology.
-Hence, our first result states that the RPLE with a post-evaluation thresholding is exact: in the worst case, the required number of samples scales as $M^{*} \propto \exp(8\gamma) \ln N / \alpha^{2}$.
-Note that the parameter estimation problem for each vertex is independent, and the optimization can be carried out separately for each spin.
-This property is lost when the optimization is performed globally over the entire graph \cite{Decelle2014}.
+In the original version of the algorithm, the graph structure is identified as a set of edges carrying couplings that were not set to zero by the RPLE.
+Guarantees for perfect graph reconstruction following this procedure rely on a rather restrictive set of conditions that are not always satisfied and are hard to verify in practice \cite{ravikumar2010high}.
+Models known to satisfy these conditions are particular ferromagnetic models at high temperature, but this procedure provably fails in other regimes, most noticeably at low temperatures \cite{montanari2009graphical}.
+A natural extension of this algorithm which uses a post-estimation thresholding of a part of non-zero couplings was introduced in \cite{aurell2012inverse}.
+In this scheme, all recovered $J_{ij}$ satisfying $|J_{ij}|<\delta$, where $\delta$ is a chosen threshold, are declared to be zero.
+However, the performance of the RPLE-based algorithm with thresholding has never been rigorously analyzed, and until now it was believed that any RPLE scheme fails in the low temperature regime, following theoretical indications \cite{montanari2009graphical} and experimental studies conducted in a framework that does not fully account for the sample complexity structure of the inverse Ising problem \cite{aurell2012inverse}.
+The reason why previous numerical studies were showing a failure of RPLE with thresholding at low temperatures is most certainly due to the hidden dependence of the required number of samples $M^{*}$ on the strength of the couplings (inverse temperature $\beta$) in the original analysis \cite{ravikumar2010high}, which resulted in tests of the reconstruction quality as a function of inverse temperature assuming a constant number of samples only.
+At the same time, it is clear that in the low-temperature regime the Boltzmann probability measure concentrates on the ground state samples, i.e. most of the samples in a typical batch would correspond to less-informative ground state configurations.
+Hence, an assessment of empirical performance should be based on a setting where the number of provided samples is exponentially increasing, in agreement with information-theoretic dependencies \cite{santhanam2012information}.
+We take this fact into account in the numerical experiments presented below.